ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/configuration.md

 * **Enable automatic front-end editing links** - (Default: On, Matching Config Override: [`enable_frontedit_links`](#enable_frontedit_links)) By default ExpressionEngine Pro automatically inserts edit links ( <img style="margin-bottom: 0px; vertical-align: middle;" src="../_images/pro_edit.png" alt="pro edit icon"> ) where editable content is found in templates.
 These can be disabled on a per field basis or globally when using this toggle.
 When toggled off, ExpressionEngine Pro will no longer automatically generate edit links and links will need to be [added manually](pro/frontend.md#customizing-the-link-location) where needed in templates.

+* **Enable entry cloning** - (Default: On, Matching Config Override: [`enable_entry_cloning`](#enable_entry_cloning) ) Enables cloning the entries by using "Save as New Entry" option in saving dropdown on entry edit page.
+When enabled globally, can also be disabled individually for each channel in channel preferences.

 ### Branding Settings
 **Control Panel Location: `Addons > ExpressionEngine Pro > Branding`**